 - 1 clove garlic crushed

-- 50 g dried soya mince check for cross contamination on the label
+- 50 g soya mince I used the dried variety but check for cross contamination on the label

 - Stock to cover the soya mince I pour boiling water over by about 1cm and then add Marigold stock powder

 - 250 g lamb mince or beef mince if you prefer